 PetroNor entered into separate agreements with the OML 113 operator in 2019 to create a holding company to exploit the substantial gas and liquids reserves at Aje.
 The regulatory process for this agreement was aligned with the transaction and was approved concurrently with the Panoro transaction.
 Petronor and YFP-DW are working towards completing the formation of the jointly owned Aje Production.
-PetroNor's ownership will be 52 per cent in Aje Production which will the Aje field.
+PetroNor's ownership will be 52 per cent in Aje Production which will hold a 15.5 per cent participating interest and an economic interest in the order of 38.755 per cent in OML 113 during the majority of the project period.
+YFP has undertaken to align its voting rights with Aje Production's objectives in the development of the Aje field.